Muscle Twitching After Stroke: It Could Be More than Spasticity

 1. Spasticity

 If muscle twitches are accompanied by stiffness and difficulty with movement, then it’s likely a symptom of spasticity.
 In this case, it’s critical to work with your doctor or therapist.
-Your doctor may prescribe Botox injections to help temporarily relieve spasticity, while your therapist can help with rehabilitation, which helps reduce spasticity long-term.
+Your doctor may prescribe Botox injections to help temporarily relieve spasticity, while your therapist can prescribe stretches and exercises, which help reduce spasticity long-term.

 2. Tremors